 How Ethical Business Practices Can Improve Your Organizational Culture

-Attract Higher Quality Employees
+Attract Top Talent and Higher Quality Employees

 A recent study has shown that 62% of millennials want to work for organizations that value ethics and make a positive impact on the world.
-This means that if your organization utilizes ethical business practices you may have a big leg up on your competitors when it comes to recruitment.
+This means that if your organization utilizes ethical business practices, you may have a big leg up on your competitors when it comes to recruitment.

 It’s also going to make it much easier for you to find talented individuals who fit in with the type of culture you’re looking to build.
 This goes for both full-time employees as well as freelance and contract workers.